More virus cases on cruise ship off Japan; China death toll exceeds 500

 Nearly 260 cases have been reported in 31 countries and regions outside mainland China, according to a Reuters tally based on authorities’ figures.

-More than two dozen airlines have suspended or restricted flights to China and hundreds of foreigners evacuated from Wuhan and placed in quarantine around the world.
+More than two dozen airlines have suspended or restricted flights to China and hundreds of foreigners have been evacuated from Wuhan and placed in quarantine around the world.

-China, which has bristled at some measures to close borders to its travelers, was considering delaying the annual meeting of its top legislative body, people familiar with the matter said.
+China, which has bristled at some measures to close borders to its travelers, was considering delaying an annual meeting of its top legislative body set to begin on March 5, people familiar with the matter said.

+“The situation doesn’t look likely to be contained by March,” a senior government official told Reuters.

 (GRAPHIC: Tracking the novel coronavirus - here)